-In today’s competitive markets, customer experience is a key differentiator for brands.
-Even loyal customers will walk away from a company after poor experiences according to research from PwC.
+In today’s competitive markets, using A/B testing to improve customer experience is a key differentiator for brands.
+Even loyal customers will walk away from a company after poor experiences, especially without proper customer segmentation according to research from PwC.
 And this has an enormous impact on the company’s bottom line.
-73% of companies with above-average customer experience perform better financially than their competitors, while analysis from Bain found that companies with a customer experience mindset drive revenue 4-8% higher than the rest of their industry.

 At the same time the balance between consumers and brands is changing.
 Customer expectations are continually rising - and the time they spend on websites is falling.
 They want a tailored experience that immediately engages them or they will simply go elsewhere.
 With greater competition just a click away that means brands risk losing potential customers without having the chance to engage with them or understand their needs.